RURAL BUSINESS MANAGEMENT

 03. Apply the key components for business development, planning, operation and performance analysis to prepare a business plan outline for a rural business

-- Lectures and tutorials include principles of business planning and development including various types of budgets.
+- Lectures, tutorials and field trips include principles of business planning and development including various types of budgets.
 Business plan development in both the short and long term will be covered.

-04. Recognise and reflect on the application of relevant OH&S and HR requirements in regard to social, ethical and environmental issues
+04. Recognise and reflect on the application of relevant OH&S and HR requirements with regard to social, ethical and environmental issues

 - Lectures and tutorial activities will include human resource practices, business ethics and OH&S as they apply to businesses and business planning.